kiegroup/kogito-editors-java/kogito-editors-js/docs/hooks.md

 # How to to check my code before push

-The `kogito-editors-js` components contain pre-commit hooks to automatically:
+The `kogito-editors-js` components contain pre-push hooks to automatically:

 - **Format the code** - we use `prettier` to format whole `kogito-editors-js` codebase.